-Commonly Abused Prescription Medications
+Commonly Used Prescription Medications

-The prescription medications that are most commonly abused are the ones that provide euphoric and powerful effects.
+The prescription medications that are most commonly used are the ones that provide euphoric and powerful effects.
 Drugs that most often elicit these feelings include opioids, stimulants, and depressants.
 Individuals may become addicted to these substances even when they are taken as prescribed due to the drugs’ intense and addictive natures.

 Common prescription opioids include hydrocodone, codeine, oxycodone, and fentanyl.
 All of these drugs are extremely potent and should be taken with caution.
-Opioids have one of the highest addiction rates among prescription medications, and individuals who become dependent on opioids may eventually transition to heroin abuse.
+Opioids have one of the highest addiction rates among prescription medications, and individuals who become dependent on opioids may eventually transition to heroin addiction.

 Stimulants provide an intense and euphoric high that often leaves people feeling more energetic, focused, and sociable.
-People who abuse stimulants may snort or swallow the drug.
+People who use stimulants may snort or swallow the drug.
 Some individuals may transition to using illicit stimulants like cocaine.

 Central Nervous System (CNS) Depressants

-Treatment For Prescription Drug Abuse And Addiction
+Treatment for Prescription Drug Use and Addiction

 An outpatient program may consist of meeting with a therapist several times a week for various types of therapy.
 Individual and group therapy are the most common forms of treatment used in outpatient programs.

 Our treatment facilities provide patients with customized plans of recovery to suit their specific needs and condition.

-Types Of Treatment Used In Prescription Drug Addiction Programs
+Types of Treatment Used in Prescription Drug Addiction Programs

 The most common types of treatment used to treat prescription drug addiction include:

-- Counseling And Behavioral Therapies — Counseling and therapy are integral parts of treatment programs for prescription drug addiction.
+- Counseling and behavioral therapies — Counseling and therapy are integral parts of treatment programs for prescription drug addiction.
 Common types of counseling used include group, individual, and family counseling.
 Various therapies may also be incorporated into a program of recovery.
 Behavioral therapies such as cognitive behavior therapy have proven highly successful in treating substance addiction.

-- Support Groups — Support groups are often integrated into a treatment program for overcoming addiction.
+- Support groups — Support groups are often integrated into a treatment program for overcoming addiction.
 Many treatment centers will introduce support groups like Narcotics Anonymous to patients and encourage them to continue participating in the groups after treatment.

-If you or a loved one is struggling with an addiction to prescription drugs, you are not alone and there is help available.
+If you or a loved one is struggling with an addiction to prescription drugs, you are not alone, and help is available.
 Speaking with your doctor or a trusted medical professional can help you determine which type of treatment is right for your condition.
-Addiction Campuses has several facilities throughout the nation, all of which offer specialized programs for prescription drug use and addiction.
+In addition, Vertava Health has several facilities throughout the nation, all of which offer specialized programs for prescription drug use and addiction.
 To learn more about prescription drug addiction treatment, contact a Vertava Health treatment specialist at 844.470.0410 today.